Bill Green (hammer thrower): Athletic career

-Green was asked by the Fremont High School (Sunnyvale, CA) coaching staff to try out for the sport of track and field, based upon observations made in a physical education weightlifting class.
-A discus thrower for only two years in high school who failed to qualify for the California state meet, he was recruited by renowned throwing coach Art Venegas near the beginning of his career.
-Venegas would later develop 33 national champions in 28 years as assistant and head coach at UCLA, a record never approached by any other university.
-Encouragement to try the hammer throw as a college freshman resulted in an NCAA All American designation and an AAU National Junior Champion title in 1979 in just five months with the event, and a ranking of third in the United States at the senior level three years later in 1982.
+Green became discus thrower in high school and failed to qualify for the California state meet.
+He was recruited by throwing coach Art Venegas near the beginning of his career and encouraged to try the hammer throw as a college freshman.
+As a hammer thrower, Green was an NCAA All American and an AAU National Junior Champion title holder in 1979, just five months with the event.
+He ranked third in the United States at the senior level three years later in 1982.